linyuhongg/bountytasks/README.md

 Compatible exploits should be a list of bounty numbers - example ["0", "1", "2"] To compute these numbers for a given bounty b, we run all existing exploits from bounty b's repository on bounty b's commit.
 For each exploit e that succeeds, we add the corresponding bounty number to the list

-If you want to check that your compatible exploits are updated, you can test by using the following command: ./run_ci_local.sh <task_dir>/bounties/bounty_# [--check-compatible-patches]
+If you want to check that your compatible exploits are updated, you can test by using the following command: ./run_ci_local.sh <task_dir>/bounties/bounty_# [--check-compatible-exploits]

 ## 6. Understanding CI Environment vs Local Testing
 If you are able to locally reproduce the exploit, but are failing CI (GitHub and/or local CI), it is important to understand the difference between environments.
 This is particularly relevant for bounties involving servers.